hai-peng-wang/bom-schema/doc/schema.md

 <a name="bom.component_level.ComponentLevel"/>
 ### ComponentLevel
-ComponentLevel broadly describes terms useful to help delineate a software component or devices heiriachy amongst other related components of a wider system.
+ComponentLevel broadly describes terms useful to help delineate a software component or devices hierarchy amongst other related components of a wider system.
-The heiriachial order of labels is dependent on the system and context.
+The hierarchical order of labels is dependent on the system and context.
 Note: excludes "environmental" concepts, e.g. versions
       of libraries, runtime systems, virtual machine, OS for an application